DoubleDotStudios/Game-Design-Documents/PirateJam16/intro.md

 # Introduction

 ## Game Summary Pitch
-[name] is a topdown, autoscrolling boss rush where you are the dungeon.
+Shadowkeep is a topdown, autoscrolling boss rush where you are the dungeon.
 You control the booby traps to eliminate the monsters that block the path of a brave adventurer who wishes to take win treasure.

 ## Inspiration